kedar-1401/IT-253_OS_Project/README.md

 Contributions to the project are welcome!
 If you find any issues or have suggestions for improvements, please feel free to submit a pull request or open an issue.

-## Acknowledgements

-The implementation of the Splay Tree data structure used in this project is based on the principles described in various computer science literature.

 ## Contact

 For any inquiries or questions, please contact [SANKET BABAR] at [sanketbabar344@gmail.com].